Workshop Series – Omega Racer interview

 How did you end up in Thailand selling custom motorcycle parts?

 After 6 years working in gloomy London, I needed a big change.
 So, when I got a job offer in Thailand, I took it without thinking twice.
 This is also where I rediscovered the beautiful world of motorcycles.
 During this time I bought, and immediately fell in love with an SR400.
-To share my passion I started a blog and soon enough, people started asking me to source parts for their own SR projects.
+To share my passion I started a blog and soon enough, people started asking me to source parts for their own projects.
 After a while, with the help of my good friend Ben, I started the webshop and it was a success right from the beginning.
-To be honest, I sometimes look back and I do wonder how it all came to be and I always feel grateful for being able to do something I love.
-There has never been a plan for it really, all there was was childlike enthusiasm and trust that the universe would guide me in the right direction.
+To be honest, I sometimes look back and I do wonder how it all came to be.
+I always feel grateful for being able to do something I love.
+There has never been a plan for it really, it was childlike enthusiasm and trust that the universe would guide me in the right direction.
 I surfed the waves of opportunities, so to speak.

 You’ve built a great looking SR400.
 Can you tell us a bit about that bike?

-The idea behind the Omega Racer SR400 was primarily to build a motorcycle that would show what Omega Racer is all about.
+My idea behind the Omega Racer SR400 was primarily to build a motorcycle that would show what Omega Racer is all about.
 Secondly, it was designed to be a showcase of what Thai craftsmen are capable of.
 My inspiration came from racing bikes of the 60’s.
 Using that starting point I freely added my own design ideas.
 I like clean, harmonious lines, the timeless look of aluminium, leather and brass.
 I like simplicity mixed with a clear purpose.

 Since completing it, my SR (aka ‘Sunmaster14’), has been featured in several magazines, on famous bike websites and even won first place at a popular custom bike competition in Bangkok.
 I’m must admit I’m very proud of her.